TaiwoEnoch/awesomebooks/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this great opportunity of assisting others to grow their software development skills.
+We would like to thank Microverse for this awesome challenge.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>